RomainPisters/Ansible-Cuckoo/README.md

 - Change IP-address in `cuckoo-playbook/roles/start_up_cuckoo/files/cuckoo_api.service` and `cuckoo-playbook/roles/start_up_cuckoo/files/cuckoo_web.service` to reflect your setup.

 Please add the cuckoo VM image in .ovf format in the `cuckoo-playbook/roles/virtualbox/files/cuckoovm/` directory.
-Then they will be automatically placed in the correct directory.
+Then this will be automatically placed in the correct directory.

 ## Installation